-DOAS systems are designed to deal with outside air conditions rather than recirculated air from the building space.
+DOAS systems are designed to deal with outside air conditions for ventilation rather than conditioning recirculated air from the building space to maintain temperature control.

 The majority of Air Change revenue is now sourced from the sale of dehumidification solutions for commercial, industrial and institutional applications.
+These units are produced to use DX refrigeration cooling, chiller water cooling or a mixed source of cooling to act as a hybrid cooling system.

-These sales continue to grow in the Australian market because of changing ambient air conditions and the changed air conditioning requirements of modern buildings.
+These dehumidification product sales continue to grow in the Australian market because of changing ambient air conditions and the changed air conditioning requirements of modern buildings.

 Competition in the traditional heat and energy recovery ventilator market continues to increase which depresses margins in this market segment.
+Our Malaysian manufacturing capacity has helped to make the Group more competitive in the supply of these ventilator units.

-Sales of the Company's small split make up air unit designed to control humidity and temperature in smaller non critical applications, commenced in 2019/20 and continue to grow.
+Sales of the Group's small split make up air unit designed to control humidity and temperature in smaller non critical applications continues to grow.